manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 ## Generating Extension Classes

 Sometimes the contents of an extension class reflect metadata from other resources.
-In this case rather than painstakingly writing such classes by hand it's easier and less error prone to produce them via type manifold.
+In this case rather than painstakingly writing such classes by hand it's easier and less error-prone to produce them via type manifold.
 To facilitate this use-case, your type manifold must implement the `IExtensionClassProducer` interface so that the `ExtensionManifold` can discover information about the classes your type manifold produces.
 For the typical use case your type manifold should extend `AbstractExtensionProducer`.